sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 1. Prepare or acquire artwork files with the same file format and naming conventions as those used by OPL.
     * Only background art (*_BG*) and disc icon (*_ICO*) files are used by this plugin.
     * Some recent versions of OPL have added support for 128x128 disc icons.
 It is strongly recommended to only use the older 64x64 icons.
-2. Copy the artwork files you wish to use to `/XEBPLUS/GME/ART` on your USB drive.
-It is recommended that you copy as few files as possible to this directory.
+2. Copy the artwork files you wish to use to `/ART` or `/XEBPLUS/GME/ART` on your USB drive.
+    * If it exisits, the `ART` directory on the USB root will always take priority over `/XEBPLUS/GME/ART`.
-3. Launch XEB+ and select and of the neutrino Launcher plugins.
-If the plugin detects files at `/XEBPLUS/GME/ART`, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.<br>This is necessary to maintain a usable level of performance while displaying artwork in the menu.
+3. Launch XEB+ and select one of the neutrino Launcher plugins.
+If the plugin detects files in one of the artwork directories, it will automatically create an artwork cache in the `CFG/neutrinoLauncher` folder.
+4.  * This is necessary to maintain a usable level of performance while displaying artwork in the menu.

-The caching process can take a long time to complete the first time it runs, potentially up to several hours if you have a very large game library.
-Reducing the number for files in the `ART` folder can speed up this process somewhat.<br>
+The caching process can take a long time to complete the first time it runs, potentially up to an hour if you have a very large game library.<br>
 Making any changes to the *.list* files in the 'CFG/neutrinoLauncher`, or modifying the cache folder, will trigger a refresh of the artwork cache the next time the plugin is launched.
 A refresh can also be triggered manually from the plugin settings.<br>Cache refreshes take much less time than initial creation, so long as the cache folder has not been moved or deleted.

 <h2>Usage</h2>